morrisqa/ADEtext/README.md

-# My Great Book
+# An Advanced Differential Equations Textbook

+Authored using PreTeXt.
 Visit <https://pretextbook.org/documentation.html> to learn more.